zyprex/FLauncher/README.md

 # FLauncher

-WARN: It's not a tranditional android launcher, read this doc from A to Z !
+CAUTION: It's an experimental android launcher, read this doc from A to Z !

 Features:
 - Do actions by fling, multiple touches or hardware connect event actions.